 “They say that a journey of a thousand miles begins with a single step,” she said.
 “Donors, each of you are helping a student take that first step.”

 She had said she had hoped her parents could be in the audience to see her as a keynote speaker in front of 400 people.
 Well, they were.
 Through donations, the Muma College of Business arranged for Gomes Martins’ parents and sister to fly to Tampa from Brazil.
 Mom and Dad sat in the audience, concealed among 50 tables of students and donors, faculty and staff, watching their daughter deliver her remarks with confidence and poise, even though they couldn’t understand a word she said.
 They even sat low in their chairs to further conceal their presence.

 Dean Moez Limayem took the stage and introduced Gomes Martins’ parents, Marlene and Flavio.
 They came up on stage and embraced, tears streaming down their faces.
-Many of the attendees, tears welling up in their eyes as well, applauded.
+The room broke out in applause, with many of the attendees's eyes welling up with tears.
 For the Gomes Martins family, the steps that brought them together on a Friday afternoon on the USF campus will be remembered forever.